A Peaceful Montessori Environment

 The kids are screaming, the house is a mess, and you’re trying not to lose it.
 Sound familiar?
 I can’t tell you how many times my classroom was just like this.
 (Yes, even Montessori classrooms are like this sometimes, especially in the beginning of the school year.)
 Don’t worry, there is hope!
-Here are a few tips I found helpful for maintaining peace and order when thing seemed to be getting out of control.
+Here are a few tips I found helpful for creating an orderly, peaceful Montessori environment when things seemed to be getting out of control.

 Your kids (or students) feed off of your emotional energy.
 As tempting as it may be to lose it, the best thing to do when things are crazy is to take a few deep breaths.
 This will send oxygen to your brain, relieve some of the stress, and allow you to think more clearly.
 I know this is difficult to do in the heat of the moment, but it will help, I promise!
 I found the times I let the stress get to me the classroom fell apart, but when I remained calm in the midst of chaos the children ended up happier, as did I. If your kids see you breathing deeply when you are upset, there is a good chance that they will start to imitate you and learn good habits for the future.